mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/customizing-templates/index.md

 excerpt: How to customize Edge-LB load balancing by modifying templates.
 enterprise: true
 ---

 Edge-LB uses templates to configure load balancing settings.
 This tutorial illustrates how you can create a custom `haproxy` template for Edge-LB to support Basic authentication.

 In this tutorial, you use settings in the custom `haproxy` template to create at a simple `userlist` that defines the authenticated and authorized users who are allowed access using `frontend` and `backend` configuration settings.

 # Before you begin
+You must have:
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* An active and properly-configured DC/OS Enterprise cluster.
-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/1.4/getting-started/installing).
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/1.4/getting-started/installing).
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The `edgelb` command-line interface (CLI) installed.

 # Create a custom template